 David Clough is Professor of Theological Ethics at the University of Chester.
 He has written on the ethics of Karl Barth and Christian pacifism, but for the last ten years has focussed his research on the place of animals in Christian theology and ethics.
 He is a Methodist Local Preacher, has been part of national ecumenical working groups on war and climate change, and is a member of the Methodist Joint Advisory Committee on the Ethics of Investment.

-Richard is Principal of Edgehill Theological College in Belfast, serving the Methodist Church in Ireland.
-A British Methodist presbyter he has permission to serve overseas – in Ireland!
-Richard studied theology in Birmingham and Dublin before being sent to Tonga to teach in Sia’atoutai theological college.
-He has kept in touch with developments in church and society in the South Pacific, making a number of return visits.
-He has been superintendent minister in a north London Circuit and principal of an ecumenical ministerial training course.
-Richard has an academic interest in Christian doctrine and is the author of Handing on Christ: Rediscovering the Gift of Christian Doctrine.
-He’s a persistent cyclist and a keen choral singer.
+Richard is a Research Fellow with Wesley House, Cambridge, and editor of the journal Holiness.
+A British Methodist presbyter he studied theology in Birmingham and Dublin before being sent to Tonga to teach in Sia’atoutai Theological College.
+He has been superintendent minister in a north London Circuit and principal of theological training institutions in Britain and Ireland.
+Richard has an academic interest in Christian doctrine and is the author of the Grove book, Doctrine and Change.
+He’s a persistent allotment gardener, a fair-weather cyclist and a keen choral singer.

 Currently based in Sheffield, Sally is a mum to 5 children, a grandma to 2, and a Methodist Minister (Presbyter), but as usual those titles don’t really describe who she is.
 As a convert from no faith, she is a seeker and one who walks the boundaries of faith seeking to include those who might feel marginalised in any way.
 Her particular passion is to engage with those who would describe themselves as spiritual but not religious.